Is Lime Bad for Acid Reflux?

 Protocol Ratings

-Acid Reflux RED
+Lime and Acid Reflux

 Lime is highly acidic (pH 2.0–2.8), similar to lemon.
 Its citric acid content can directly irritate the oesophageal lining and stimulate gastric acid secretion.